Your Complete Guide to AdWords Ad Extensions

 The most control you have, in theory, over your extensions is to enable them.
 You have little power over prioritizing which extensions you prefer to have shown.
 Google incorporates a lot of algorithms and data to come up with the best possible scenario for its advertisers.
 The extensions that are displayed are based on your previous performance, user context and space on the page that’s available.

 But while implementing your extensions is just about all you have to do on your end, you also need to keep your eyes on your ads.
 Assess each ad’s performance to make sure that your extensions are actually helping your specific campaign.
-Be sure to take a snapshot of your ad before extensions are implemented, and afterwards, to gain a true understanding of the extensions’ impact.
+Be sure to take a snapshot of your ad before extensions are implemented, and afterward, to gain a true understanding of the extensions’ impact.

 Optimizing Your Adwords Ad Extensions